AsquaredWsquared/eleos-dev-env/README.md

 > user: admin, password: admin

-When you are finished you can press CTRL+C on your terminal window to stop it.
+When you are finished you can press CTRL+C in your terminal window to stop it.

 ## Step 3: Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension

-You can now start up an Odoo development environment using the following command.
+You can now start up an Odoo development environment using the following command (the command mainly maps the container directories to Docker volumes so we don't lose our data when the container shuts down).

 > docker run --rm -it --name=sta-odoo-dev -v sta-odoo-data:/opt/odoo/data -v sta-odoo-vscode:/opt/odoo/.vscode -v sta-odoo-custom-addons:/opt/odoo/custom_addons -v sta-odoo-home:/home/odoo -p 8069:8069 --env-file=odoo.env odoo15 bash